 An extension is needed to an agreement to spend beyond the end date of a grant.
 In many cases a sponsor may grant a no-cost extension, which extends the project's length without additional funds added.
-A PI should alert the Office of Sponsored Research & Programs at least 60 days prior to the end date of an award when a no cost extension will be needed.
+A PI should alert the SPaRC at least 60 days prior to the end date of an award when a no cost extension will be needed.
 The request for a no-cost extension must include the scientific/programmatic reasons for the delay in project completion.
 Simply having funds left and available in the budget is not a sufficient reason to request a no-cost extension.
-The Office of Sponsored Research & Programs will request extensions from the sponsor.
-Financial Services will be notified by the Office of Sponsored Research & Programs when an extension is planned and when it is granted.
+SPaRC will request extensions from the sponsor.
+Financial Services will be notified by SPaRC when an extension is planned and when it is granted.